home-controller/homeauto_network/README.md

 This is a slow send/receive network(no master/slave) with collision detection and handling.
 A bit like CAN but way slower and cut-down and no need for extra hardware.

 Collision detection works like 1-wire and CAN with the smallest number having priority and not even knowing there was a collision(So no speed loss), the other unit will switch to reading mode and read the message.
 It can then try to send the message at a later time.

 For now any unit can Ack a message it can deal with.
-But maybe this should be changed to Ack if crc is checked and then send another message if the command it dealt with.
+With CAN the Ack bit is pulled low by any unit that fails CRC.
+Maybe should add a bit to pull low for units that can deal with he messaged, e.g. turn on the light etc. Or could just send a message when the light is turned on to show it's current state.

 The idea is for a wired basic and slow network so you do not have to worry to much about end reflection and having different HIGH and LOW states at different points on the line/wire.
 Being slow should also help with any timing problems and be more tolerant of other stuff like web pages or mqtt hogging the processor and/or interrupts